waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Puzzles & Hypotheses

-### Union Cave
-*   **Hypothesis:** The western body of water on UnionCave1F leads to a ladder that connects to the western, unexplored section of UnionCaveB1F.
-*   **Alternative Hypothesis:** The western water path is a dead-end, containing only an item or a trainer.
-*   **Test:** Fully explore the area accessible by surfing west on UnionCave1F.

 ### Ruins of Alph
 *   **Ho-Oh Puzzle:** A 16-piece puzzle on a 6x6 grid.
 Goal is to assemble Ho-Oh in the central 4x4 area.
 Currently on hold.
-The `puzzle_analyst` agent should be used to help solve this.
+The `puzzle_analyst` agent must be used to help solve this.
 *   **Southern Area Inaccessibility:** The southern part of RuinsOfAlphOutside is not accessible from the northern part.
 The connecting path is likely through Union Cave.

 ### Goldenrod Dept. Store Basement Puzzle
 *   **Mechanic:** A dynamic box-pushing maze where Black Belts move and create/remove walls based on the player's position.
 The goal is to clear a path to the ladder at (17, 2).

 ## VI.
 Lessons Learned & Process Improvement
 *   **Tool Development:** When a tool is not working, I must stop and debug it properly using `run_code` and print statements before defining a new version.
-My repeated failures with `pathfinder_v21` and `pathfinder_v22` were due to not rigorously testing against my documented mechanics.
+My repeated failures with `pathfinder_v22` were due to not rigorously testing against my documented mechanics.
+The tool needs to be updated to account for the 'interact to SURF' mechanic.
 *   **Immediate Action:** I must act on new information immediately.
 Deferring tasks like marking warps or fixing tools is an invalid and inefficient strategy.
-*   **Strategic Flexibility:** I must be more willing to abandon a failing strategy (like the Union Cave boulder puzzle) and pivot to alternative paths (like the western water route or the unexplored warp).
-*   **Function Isolation:** When debugging a tool, I must isolate the specific function causing the error (e.g., `get_neighbors`) and test it with `run_code` and print statements.
-I will not redefine the entire tool until the isolated function is confirmed to work correctly.
-*   **Mandatory Debugging Protocol:** When a tool fails, I MUST NOT redefine the entire tool.
-I MUST isolate the suspected problematic function (e.g., `get_neighbors`) and test it with `run_code`, using print statements to verify its behavior against controlled inputs.
-Only after the isolated function is confirmed to work correctly can I redefine the full tool.
-### HM Usage
-*   **SURF:** To initiate surfing, you must be facing a body of water and press the 'A' button.
-Simply walking into the water will not work.
+*   **Hypothesis Testing:** When stuck, I must form multiple, alternative hypotheses and test them systematically to avoid confirmation bias.
+I will document these hypotheses in my notepad.